bxparks/EpoxyDuino/README.md

 <a name="AdditionalDependencies"></a>
 ### Additional Dependencies

-Sometimes the `*.ino` file depend on additional header files within the same directory.
+Sometimes the `*.ino` file depends on additional header files within the same directory.
 When these header files are modified, the `*.ino` file must be recompiled.
 These additional header files can be listed in the `DEPS` variable: